arjunkumar0304/spark/README.md

  * Hadoop is an open-source framework used to store and process big data efficiently across many computers instead of one.

- * It allows you to handle huge volumes of data (GBs, TBs, PBs) by splitting the data into chunks and processing them in parallel across multiple machines (called nodes).

 # Why Hadoop?
 Earlier, a single computer wasn’t enough to handle large data.